abhishekhandacse/SpringBootDemo/README.md

 - [x] Basic Swagger documentation and Swagger UI integrated

-- [ ] Monitoring API with Actuator
+- [x] Monitoring API with Actuator

-- [ ] Implementing Static filtering for RESTful API
+- [x] Implementing Static filtering for RESTful API

-- [ ] Implementing Dynamic filtering for RESTful API
+- [x] Implementing Dynamic filtering for RESTful API

-- [ ] Implementing basic authentication
+- [x] CSRF disabled for POST request testing.(Do enable it in production)

+- [x] Configured H2 console for visualizing entities

+- [x] Storage shifted from Static Array List to H2 in memory DB

+- [x] JPA interface extended for easier DB manipulation

+### In case of any queries or suggestions, Please feel free to shoot me an email at
+#### abhishekhandacse@gmail.com